 People are living on Guam and other Mariana Islands for some 4000 years.
 These people most likely came here in several waves, with occasional settlers joining the local inhabitants coming from time to time and forming the handsome Chamorro people.

-It is considered that circa 800 - 900 AD such newcomers introduced the tradition of latte stone to Chamorro culture.
-Latte stone structures were built until the 16th century, with the last ones built even in 18th century.
+It is considered that around 800 - 900 AD such newcomers introduced the tradition of latte stone to Chamorro culture.
+Latte stone structures were built until the 16th century, with the last ones built even in the 18th century.
 Since then latte stones have been left decaying.

 Halagi and tåsa